st42/termux-sudo/README.md

 # termux-sudo
-bash script that mimics sudo
+A bash script that mimics sudo for Termux

+Termux - a terminal emulator and Linux environment for Android.

+Place sudo in the following directory:

+/data/data/com.termux/files/usr/bin